extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/workflows.rst

     Invalid IP “anycast_address”

 .. note::
-   autopick_port_channel_id flag has to be unset and port-channel id has to be specified if the workflow has to be re-run.
+   To re-run this workflow, autopick_port_channel_id flag must be unset and port-channel ID must be specified.

 IP Fabric Validation and Troubleshooting